Jain philosophy: History

 The philosophy of early Jainism can be found in the Agamas.
 Though these early texts contain much philosophical content, it is not systematic and can be inconsistent.

 Umaswati was probably the first systematic Jain philosopher.
 His Tattvārthasūtra drew together all the ancient Jain doctrines and presented them in a systematic sutra style.
 His work was extremely influential and is accepted by all Jain schools of thought today.

-The main Digambara commentaries on the Tattvārthasūtra are those of Pūjyapāda (6th century), Akalaṇka (8th century) and Vidyānandi (9th century) while the main Svetambara commentaries are Siddhaseṇa Gaṇin's 8th century commentary and the Sva-bhāṣya.
+The main Digambara commentaries on the Tattvārthasūtra are those of Pūjyapāda (6th century), Akalaṇka (8th century) and Vidyānandi (9th century) while the main Śvetāmbara commentaries are Siddhaseṇa Gaṇin's 8th century commentary and the Sva-bhāṣya.

 Harry Oldmeadow notes that Jain philosophy remained fairly standard throughout history and the later elaborations only sought to further elucidate preexisting doctrine and avoided changing the ontological status of the components.
-Dundas argues that this philosophical stability is largely do to the influence of Umaswati's work.
+Dundas argues that this philosophical stability is largely due to the influence of Umaswati's work.

 However, the Jain tradition has since ancient times been divided into the Śvetāmbara and the Digambara traditions.
 The schism arose mainly on account of differences in question of practice of nudity amongst monks and whether women could achieve liberation in female bodies.
 Apart from these differences, there are no other major philosophical differences between Jain sects, though there are different interpretations of the basic doctrines such as anēkāntavāda.
 This doctrinal conservatism in Jainism has led scholars like Padmanabh Jaini to remark that in the course Jain history there were never any radically new movements (like Mahayana, tantra or bhakti) which effectively challenged mainstream Jainism.